Fill up all pages with sketches!

 In a sketchbook, you don’t have to use only a pencil.
-The sketchbook is exactly the right place for experiments, so we should also try out ink, watercolours, crayons, charcoal, chalk etc. as we feel like it.
+The sketchbook is exactly the right place for experiments, so you should also try out ink, watercolors, crayons, charcoal, chalk, and more.

-There will come a day when we will hate a page in the sketchbook.
+There will come a day when you will hate a page in your sketchbook.
 On that day the temptation will be especially strong to tear out the page or make it disappear in another way.

-But on that day we must remain strong and not give in to the temptation.
-Whoever tears a page out of the sketchbook once will do it a second time.
+But on that day you must remain strong and not give in to the temptation!
+Whoever tears a page out of the sketchbook once will do it again.
 The problem is that the sketchbook will get damaged.
 And who wants to continue working with a damaged sketchbook?

 I destroyed my first two sketchbooks exactly in this way, to the point that they were simply trash.
 I was able to save some sketches (I glued them into a new sketchbook), but it would have been nice to have the book in its original state.